 Pro Tip: If you don’t have any personal photos to practice this technique, there are hundreds of free stock photos to choose from when you click on the Image Manager tab (the top icon) in the menu on the left.

 Once your photo is loaded onto the canvas, click on the Effects tab (the star icon) in the left-hand side menu, then select the Black & White category.

 Clicking through any Black & White effect will show you a preview of how it will look on your image.
 Try out as many as you want!
 When you find one you love, click on the Settings menu (the mixing board icon) on the effect thumbnail.

-In Paint Mode, you can paint over a section of your black and white photo that you want to remain in color.
+In Erase Mode, you can erase over a section of your black and white photo that you want to remain in color.
 You will notice that the black and white dissolves away as you move your selected cursor over your image (like magic!).
 To get the look just right, be sure to adjust the brush settings like Brush Size, Brush Hardness, and Brush Strength.
 We’ll cover these options next.

 Brush Hardness refers to the straightness (or sharpness) of the edge of the brush.
 You will see that the higher your percentage of hardness the sharper the outside edge is, as shown in the above image.
 The lower your percentage, the softer or more diffused the outer edge is, as shown in the image below.
-Finding the right balance of Brush Hardness will make it easier to paint and make everything look natural.
+Finding the right balance of Brush Hardness will make it easier to erase and make everything look natural.

-Don’t be afraid to zoom in on your photo in order to get very detailed!
+Pro Tip: Don’t be afraid to zoom in on your photo in order to get very detailed!
 The more detailed you are, the more realistic the photo looks!

 Once you feel you have worked your magic, click the blue checkmark to apply everything!